 All requests for withdrawal from the study center must be submitted in writing using the CSU IP Withdrawal Form.
-Students studying in Chile, China, France, Germany, Ghana, Italy, Japan, Spain and Taiwan can obtain the form from their on-site Resident Director, Program Coordinator or Program Assistant.
-Students studying in other locations must consult with the International Office at their study center about their plan to withdraw and contact the CSU IP by e-mailing IPStudentaffairs@calstate.edu.
-The CSU IP Withdrawal Notification Form will be provided to the student.
+Students studying in Chile, China, France, Germany, Ghana, Italy, Japan, Spain, and Taiwan can obtain the form from their on-site CSU IP representative.
+Students studying in other locations must consult with the International Office at their study center about their plan to withdraw and contact the CSU IP by e-mailing <a href="mailto:csuip@calstate.edumail